sarelh-hub/dsti-mlops-2025-spring/10.deployment/lab.md

 22. Test it again with the `test_app_locally.py` and stop it (`Ctrl+C`).

-23. Tag the image properly and push it to the Docker Hub (check yesterday's lab).
+23. Tag the image properly and push it to the Docker Hub.

 ## Deploying the container to Azure Web Services